ProtonMail/icofileloader/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

+> Fork from https://github.com/lordelph/icofileloader to make it compatible with newer PHP versions

 This package provides a means to load and convert .ico files in a PHP application.
 It has no dependencies apart from [gd](http://php.net/manual/en/book.image.php)